lab10-coop/Play4Privacy/README.md

 ### Back-End

 The Web-app back-end is responsible for coordinating the flow of information between various subsystems of the application.
 It is implemented using node.js, since using the same language in the Web front- as well as back-end makes for more fluid development, and most libraries essential for implementation are already available as npm modules.

 The server is packaged and deployed as Docker image using a GitLab CI/CD pipeline to staging/production servers.
 At game end all data is persisted in a MongoDB database.

 ### Go Game Back-End

-We used a stripped down version of the mature "WGo" library, which implements a sufficient set of Go rules we needed to implement the game.
+We used a stripped down version of the mature [WGo](http://wgo.waltheri.net/) library, which implements a sufficient set of Go rules we needed to implement the game.

 ### BIX Back-End

-After difficulties getting communication directly from the node.js server to the BIX facade to run we settled on using the "Processing" development environment, which corresponds to the implementation driving the BIX Facade at the Kunsthaus Graz.
+After difficulties getting communication directly from the node.js server to the [BIX facade](https://www.museum-joanneum.at/en/kunsthaus-graz/bix-media-facade) to run we settled on using the [Processing](https://processing.org/) development environment, which corresponds to the implementation driving the BIX Facade at the Kunsthaus Graz.

 The implementation requests information about the current game state from the Web-app back-end, transforms it into a Matrix to display on the BIX Facade.

 ### Blockchain Back-End

-Uses the web3 library to interact with the Ethereum Blockchain.
+Uses the [web3.js library](https://github.com/ethereum/web3.js/) to interact with the Ethereum Blockchain.
+Visit `blockchain/README.md` for more information.

 ### Database

-MongoDB provides a very easy to use interface to store data of played games, and query the data from various aspects.
+MongoDB provides aN easy to use interface to store data of played games, and query the data from various aspects.

 ## More

-For more documentation, also take a look at the Readme files in the sub-directories `blockchain` and `src/utilities`.
+For documentation of utilities (e.g. for cronjobs), also take a look at `src/utilities/README.md`.